learntheropes/learn-the-ropes/content/en/anonymous-website.md

 Under the `Account` > `Settings` page, enable the two factor authentication and past the PGP public key that you saved before on Poton, this way all the comunication with Njalla will be encrypted.

 ## Anonymous payment with Fixed Float
-For the payment of his services, Njalla accepts bitcoin buth does not support Lightning Network[^1] payments that are more private then on-chain transactions.
-However, it also supports some altcoins including Monero[^2].
+For the payment of his services, Njalla accepts bitcoin buth does not support Lightning Network[^LightningNetwork] payments that are more private then on-chain transactions.
+However, it also supports some altcoins including Monero[^Monero].

 To make a untraceable payment to Njalla, we will use [Fixed Float](https://fixedfloat.com) service, to cut the payment connection analysis.